 Garcia was a member of the American Academy of Conducting at the Aspen Music Festival and School, where he studied with James Conlon, Nicholas Kraemer, Murry Sidlin, Leonard Slatkin and David Zinman.
 At Aspen, he worked with the Susan and Ford Schumann Center for Composition Studies and the Aspen Opera Theatre Center.
 Garcia was also a recipient of the Bruno Walter Foundation Scholarship at the Cabrillo Festival of Contemporary Music, where he studied with Marin Alsop.

 His principal conducting teacher is Victor Yampolsky.
 Additional conducting teachers include Peter Bay, Dan Lewis, Gustav Meier, and Larry Rachleff.
 Garcia received a Doctorate of Music and Master of Music in Orchestral Conducting from Northwestern University.
-He received a bachelor’s degree in Music Theory from the University of Texas at Austin.

 You can learn more about our music director, Eric Garcia at the link below.